 Thank you to Capital One for sponsoring this post and Hotels.com for providing my accommodations.

 Last month I wrote about Capital One’s new partnership with Hotels.com.
 My post is linked HERE, but essentially when you use your Capital One Venture card to book accommodation at Hotels.com/Venture, you earn 10 miles for every dollar spent.
 I LOVE this deal, since we’ve traveled far and wide using miles, and this makes them add up much faster.
 According to The Points Guy, it’s by far the highest credit card bonus you’ll find for booking hotels and other lodging.

 But I like traveling far more than simply writing about travel, so I immediately took advantage of the new partnership and booked a trip to Jackson Hole!

 Why Jackson Hole?
 A few reasons.
-First, I loved traveling to the mountains when I was a kid and playing in the snow.
+First, growing up in Colorado I loved traveling to the mountains when I was a kid and skiing/playing in the snow.
 Living in Southern California, my kids aren’t growing up with that same experience.
 It was time to fix that!
 And Jackson Hole has had more snow this year than a lot of the US.
 Second, I’d always wanted to visit.
 With two National Parks nearby, the landscape looked stunning.
 Third, it wasn’t too far away.
 If I was going to travel with my 7-year-old daughter for an extended weekend, I didn’t want to spend too much time on planes.